Elkhan-Isayev/java-spring-store/README.md

 It's program that demonstrates connections between users and purchases.
 ## Installation
 1. Download project to your computer
-2. Open project in the terminal
+2. Open project in IDE
-3. Run docker-compose up -d
+3. INSERT mysql properties in application-db.yaml file
-4. Run project
+4. Run mysql
+5. Run SpringStoreApplication file
+6. Enjoy :)

 ## Can I contribute?